 Devon Dick, Contributor

-Rev Devon Dick, PhD, is pastor of the Boulevard Baptist Church in St Andrew.
-He is author of The Cross and the Machete, and Rebellion to Riot.
-Send comments to firstname.lastname@example.org.
+Devon Dick is pastor of the Boulevard Baptist Church in St Andrew.
+Send feedback to email@example.com.